evanpetzoldt/qsignups/README.md

 7. Hit Review+create to create the app.
 It may take the new app some time to initialize.
 8. Navigate to your app by clicking on it on the left hand side.
 Then go to Deployment Center on the left toolbar.
 9. [placeholder for more instructions syncing your github to the app]
-10. [placeholder for instructions on using Uptimebot to keep the app from falling asleep]
+10. Based on how I set mine up, it sort of falls asleep after a bit of inactivity.
+One way to keep this from happening is to use a service that pings the app every so often.
+I am using [uptimerobot.com](https://uptimerobot.com/) to do this with the following settings:

+## Slack Instructions

-## Database Setup
+## Database Instructions

 QSignups uses the same central MySQL database as PAXMiner.
 You will need to request a write-access user and password from Beaker associated with your region's schema.
 The following empty tables will then need to be created (currently demonstrated in `db_initialize.py`):